 We seek partnerships to achieve meaningful reforms in two main areas:

-While we are currently focusing on police and prosecutorial reform, we welcome and will consider all proposals broadly related to data-driven criminal justice reform, including from public defenders, social service agencies, and community-based organizations.
+We are currently focusing on police and prosecutorial reform, but we welcome and will consider all proposals broadly related to data-driven criminal justice reform, including from public defenders, social service agencies, and community-based organizations.

-Potential partners will be asked to enroll in an informational webinar when the RFP is officially launched.
-In the meantime, questions should be directed to Alex Chohlas-Wood, deputy director of SCPL, at firstname.lastname@example.org.
+Potential partners are asked to enroll in an informational webinar on August 13 or 19.
+In the meantime, questions should be directed to Alex Chohlas-Wood, executive director of SCPL, at firstname.lastname@example.org.